martbojinov/WebGL-Graphics-Project/README.md

       https://people.ucsc.edu/~mbojinov/CSE%20160%20-%20Assignment5/asg5.html

 Update Note (Sept 7, 2022): Assignment 5 may not be displaying properly on the live website.
 Looking into the problem.

+Update Note (June 4, 2025): UC Santa Cruz is no longer hosing the pages in their system.
+They can be hosted locally to see how they work.